cloudrac3r/out-of-your-element/readme.md

 * Reliable: Any errors on either side are notified on Matrix and can be retried.
 * Tested: A test suite and code coverage make sure all the core logic works.
 * Simple development: No build step (it's JavaScript, not TypeScript), minimal/lightweight dependencies, and abstraction only where necessary so that less background knowledge is required.
 No need to learn about Intents or library functions.
+* No locking algorithm: Other bridges use a locking algorithm which is a source of frequent bugs.
+This bridge avoids the need for one.
+* Latest API: Being on the latest Discord API version lets it access all features, without the risk of deprecated API versions being removed.

 ## What works?